moonmeister/gatsby-example-dgraph/README.md

 This was built for a talk first given at [GraphQL in Space](https://www.graphqlcon.space/) in September of 2020.
 Feel free to use this as a reference to understand the various technologies.

 > ⚠️**DISCLAIMER**⚠️: This code and methods it takes to acomplish certain tasks (especially incremental builds) were thrown together in less than a week as a proof of concept for a conference talk.
-There's how I would acomplish this in production, then there is the steaming pile of 💩 that is this code.
+There's how I would acomplish this in production, then there is this steaming pile of 💩.
 Proceed at your own risk and feel free to ask quesitons.

 ## The Talk